 The next on list was the Kandyan dance performance.
-It was a great, the performers were good but honestly I was not that fascinated or impressed by it.
+It was great, the performers were good but honestly, I was not that fascinated or impressed by it.
 They could definitely do a lot better to an audience of international viewers.

 Kandy disappointed us in one way and that was its huge traffic, like any other bustling city in Asia.
 It took us ages to reach our hotel in the city and finally when we did, we were very relieved.
 After drinks and dinner at a nearby pub, we ended our day.